-Protection of the Environment Operations Act 1997 (POEO) -Minister for the Environment
+Protection of the Environment Operations Act 1997 (POEO Act) - Minister for Energy and Environment

 This Act provides councils with powers to protect, restore and enhance the quality of the environment, while having regard to the need to maintain ecologically sustainable development.
-The POEO Act also provides increased opportunities for public involvement and participation in environment protection, and to rationalise, simplify and strengthen the regulatory framework for environment protection.
+The POEO Act also provides increased opportunities for public involvement and participation in environmental protection, and to rationalise, simplify and strengthen the regulatory framework for environmental protection.